 - Template path can be copied via right-click: If your project uses a lot of templates with long paths, it’s not easy to select a template from the dropdown.
 Having the path available with just a couple of mouse-clicks makes using these templates easier and less prone to errors from typos.

-If you’d like to read about the other features and fixes we’ve added in v7.9.5, take a look at the changelog or our online user manual.
+If you’d like to read about the other features and fixes we’ve added in v7.9.5, take a look at the release notes or our online user manual.
 You can also download the new version and try it yourself.
 And by all means, please keep those great feature suggestions coming!
 We’re planning to release updates to Ignition v7.9 more frequently, and we look forward to turning more of your ideas into real Ignition features.